 The entrance for the day to the park is $8.50 per person but you have to add a parking fee of $8.
 Sadly, we found that the signalling for the parking was poor, we had to drive all the way to the camping to then come back to the parking designated for the hiking.

 We took the 3 étangs (pond) loop trail since it was the shortest and the easiest one.
-To our disappointing, the ponds were not as beautiful as expected but we did enjoy our walk in nature.
+To our disappointment, the ponds were not as beautiful as expected but we did enjoy our walk-in nature.
 Apparently, the trails L’Étang-Fer-De-Lance or Le Pékan are more enjoyable since the panoramic views are prettier as discovered after.
 Maybe next time we will take these trails.

 You can check the complete list of trails with its difficulty level here.

 The village & the winery

 In the surroundings of the mountain, you have a very small village with some restaurants that cater to the hungry explorer that comes back from the mountain.

 You can find the complete list of restaurants and other activities, such as farms, in the area here.

 As I was searching for activities on our day trip, I was happy to find that there is a winery, Au Vignoble d'Orford, only 5 minutes away from the entrance of the park.

 I wrote to winery asking if we could do a visit and tasting, and at 3 pm we were visiting this charming winery.